Hmarya01/Traffic-Driven-Service-Provisioning/README.md

   The dataset folder contains two subfolders are:

   ### Abilene
-  This folder contains four files are:
+  This folder contains two files are:
   * **source_data_abilene** This csv file contains the bit-rates in Gbps for all nodes.
   * **source** This csv file contains all the source nodes.

   ### Geant
-  This folder contains four files are:
+  This folder contains two files are:
   * **source_data_geant** This csv file contains the bit-rates in Gbps for all nodes.
   * **source** This csv file contains all the source nodes.